Gray codes and symmetric chains: Introduction

 For odd values of~$n$, we can still construct four edge-disjoint SCDs in the $n$-cube (except in a few small cases).
 However, the construction is not as direct and explicit as for even~$n$.

 \begin{theorem} For~$n=7$ and any odd~$n\geq 13$, the $n$-cube contains four pairwise edge-disjoint SCDs. \end{theorem}

-For odd~$n$, we can combine any two of the four edge-disjoint SCDs in the $n$-cube guaranteed by Theorem~\ref{thm:4scds-odd} to a cycle factor in the middle $2\ell$~levels, as explained before, yielding in total $\binom{4}{2}=6$ distinct cycle factors, four of which are non-isomorphic.
+For odd~$n$, we can combine any two of the four edge-disjoint SCDs in the $n$-cube guaranteed by Theorem~\ref{thm:4scds-odd} to a cycle factor in the middle $2\ell$~levels, as explained before, yielding in total $\binom{4}{2}=6$ distinct cycle factors.
 Our technique for proving Theorem~\ref{thm:4scds-odd} is the reason why the cases~$n=9$ and~$n=11$ are excluded in the statement of the theorem.
 Specifically, we construct four edge-disjoint SCDs in the 7-cube in an ad hoc fashion and then apply the following product construction.

 \begin{theorem} If~$Q_a$ and~$Q_b$ each contain $k$~pairwise edge-disjoint SCDs, then~$Q_{a+b}$ contains~$k$ pairwise edge-disjoint SCDs. \end{theorem}

 Theorem~\ref{thm:prod} shows in particular that from~$k$ edge-disjoint SCDs in a hypercube of fixed dimension~$n$, we obtain $k$~edge-disjoint SCDs for infinitely many larger dimensions $2n,3n,4n,\ldots$.